Cur1yJ/teamzoom/README.md

     $ rake db:seed:trunklines

-Tasks Overview
+Tasks Overview:

-###### local database
+#local database
 We recommend using PG for your local database because that is what Heroku uses, but due to the flexibility of Rails database configurations, a SQLite, MySQL or other database would work as well.
 If you are using a Postgres database, your config/database.yml file might look something like this:

 	development:
 	    adapter: postgresql